petablox/pldi19-artifact/README.md

 $ docker load --input drake-artifact.tar
 $ docker run -it --name drake drake
 ```
-The artifact is in the `pldi19-artifact/`.
+The artifact is in the `pldi19-artifact/` directory.
 Users should begin by setting up environment variables with the following command:
 ```
 $ cd pldi19-artifact
 $ . setenv